trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 ### Google for results only in a certain language:

-{% trovuCall "gol pl, berlin" %}
+{% trovuCall "gol berlin", {language: "de" } %}

-will yield results about Berlin only on Polish websites.
+will yield results about Berlin only on websites in German – because German is [the language I defined in my setup](https://trovu.net/docs/users/advanced#language).

+For other languages, I can prefix with the language code:

+{% trovuCall "pl.gol berlin" %}

+will show esults only on Polish websites.

 ### Google search only on Wikipedia sites: